Fundamental techniques in the study of parabolic subgroups of Artin groups: Solutions to the exercises

 \textbf{\autoref{exo:palabrasSalvetti}}. \emph{If two words $w$ and $w'$ represent the same element of $A_S$, then for every $X\subset S$ we have that $\widehat{\pi}_X(w)$ and $\widehat{\pi}_X(w')$ represent the same element in $A_X$.
 In other words, $\widehat\pi_X$ induces a set retraction $\widetilde{\pi}_X:A\rightarrow A_X$.} \begin{solution}[{\citealp[Proposition~2.3(1)]{BlufsteinParis}}] Since \( w \) and \( w' \) are equivalent, the corresponding loops \(\overline{p}(w)\) and \(\overline{p}(w')\) in \(\overline{\mathrm{Sal}}(A_S)\) represent the same element, and therefore they are homotopic.
 We take lifts \(p(w)\) and \(p(w')\) starting at \(v_1\).
 As they represent the same element, the lifts also end at the same vertex and are homotopic relative to their endpoints.
 Since a retraction is continuous, the images \(p_X(w):=\pi_X(p(w))\) and \(p_X(w'):=\pi_X(p(w'))\) are also homotopic relative to their endpoints.
 Projecting again to \(\overline{\mathrm{Sal}}(A_X)\), we obtain two loops~\(\overline{p}_X(w)\) and~\(\overline{p}_X(w')\) that represent the same element in~\(A_X\).
 Finally, as shown in the proof of \autoref{prop:set_retraction}, the words \(\widehat{\pi}_X(w)\) and \(\widehat{\pi}_X(w')\) correspond precisely to those loops, and hence they represent the same element of \(A_X\), as desired. \end{solution}

 {\textbf{ {Acknowledgments}}}

 I thanks the organisers of Winterbraids XIV for giving me the opportunity of speak and write about this topic.
 I was supported bt the research project PID2022-138719NA-I00, financed by MCIN/AEI/10.13039/501100011033/FEDER, UE, and by a Ram\'on y Cajal 2021 grant, also financed by the Spanish Ministry of Science and Innovation.
+I am grateful to the anonymous referee for their careful reading and helpful suggestions.
+I would also like to thank my great-aunt, Eloísa Pastor Ramírez, who lovingly hosted me while I was writing a substantial part of this manuscript.

 {

 \textit{\textbf{María Cumplido} \\ Departmento de \'Algebra, Facultad de Matem\'aticas, Universidad de Sevilla, \\ and Instituto de Matemáticas de la Universidad de Sevilla (IMUS).\\ Calle Tarfia s/n 41012, Seville, Spain.} \textit{E-mail address:} \texttt{\href{mailto:cumplido@us.es}{cumplido@us.es}} }